reserve-protocol/protocol/docs/security.md

 ### Reentrancy Problems

-This is, unavoidably, a whole developer discipline.
+This is, unavoidably, an entire developer discipline.
 See [handling reentrancy](handling-reentrancy.md) in our docs.